-Leah blogs on her journey after being diagnosed with Borderline Personalty Disorder.
+Leah blogs on her journey after being diagnosed with Borderline Personality Disorder.

 Relief.
 That was the first thing I felt when they told me that I had Borderline Personality Disorder.
 Huge waves of relief washing over me, until suddenly I realised I was drowning in the very same waves.
 I had Borderline Personality Disorder.
 I had something “wrong” with me.